 The direct operating expense structure of the nitrogen fertilizer business also directly affects its profitability.
 Using a pet coke gasification process, the nitrogen fertilizer business has significantly higher fixed costs than natural gas-based fertilizer plants.
 Major fixed operating expenses include electrical energy, employee labor, maintenance, including contract labor, and outside services.
 These costs comprise the fixed costs associated with the nitrogen fertilizer plant.
-Variable costs associated with the nitrogen fertilizer plant have averaged approximately 1.5% of direct operating expenses over the 24 months ended December 31, 2008.
-The average annual operating costs over the 24 months ended December 31, 2008 have approximated \$76 million, of which substantially all are fixed in nature.
+Variable costs associated with the nitrogen fertilizer plant have averaged approximately 1.5% of direct operating expenses over the 24 months ended December 31, 2008 have approximated \$76 million, of which substantially all are fixed in nature.